-

 It’s important to be mindful that while display can be successful for performance.
 It is harder to attribute conversions to display ads, so they are more often used for branding as they can boost brand awareness.

-A single performance marketing campaign can run for a short period — for instance, one month.
-Think of Black Friday ad campaigns, or a specific summer holiday campaigns intended to get people to book their summer holidays early in the year.
+A single performance marketing campaign can run for a short period such as one month.
+Think of Black Friday ad campaigns, or a specific summer holiday campaign intended to get people to book their summer holidays early in the year.

-But there are also a lot of performance marketers who believe in an "always on" approach to digital marketing instead.
+But there are also many performance marketers who believe in an “always on” approach to digital marketing instead.
 They have performance marketing campaigns running throughout the year.
 For instance, a SaaS B2B company like Funnel never stops running online marketing to acquire new leads.
 Most of our performance marketing is always on.

 A combined approach to online marketing